jefftune/General/Tango_Card_Service_API.md

 <a name="failure_response_ins_inv" ></a>
 ### `INS_INV` ###

-We don’t have enough available inventory to fulfill the request.
+We donï¿½t have enough available inventory to fulfill the request.
 The request should be altered before resubmitting.

 <dl>
     <dt>sku<dt>
-    <dd>string - The SKU that we couldn’t fulfill.</dd>
+    <dd>string - The SKU that we couldnï¿½t fulfill.</dd>
     <dt>value<dt>
-    <dd>integer - The value that we couldn’t fulfill.</dd>
+    <dd>integer - The value that we couldnï¿½t fulfill.</dd>
 </dl>

 <a name="failure_response_ins_funds" ></a>
 ### `INS_FUNDS` ###

-The account associated with the authenticated user doesn’t have enough available balance to cover the cost of the purchase.
+The account associated with the authenticated user doesnï¿½t have enough available balance to cover the cost of the purchase.

 <dl>
     <dt>availableBalance<dt>